ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ### L2 Radiometric Terrain Corrected Static Layer (RTC-STATIC) Files

-There are some ancillary products that change very little through time.
-Instead of re-generating these ancillary products with each OPERA RTC product, they are generated once for each Sentinel-1 burst ID and archived as `Static Layer` files.
+There are some ancillary files generated during the RTC processing workflow that change very little through time.
+Instead of including these ancillary products with each OPERA RTC product in the archive, they are generated once for each Sentinel-1 burst ID and archived as `Static Layer` files.

 Refer to OPERA's
 [Product Specification Document for the OPERA Radiometric Terrain Corrected SAR Backscatter from Sentinel-1 Static Layers](https://d2pn8kiwq2w21t.cloudfront.net/documents/ProductSpec_RTC-S1-STATIC.pdf "ProductSpec_RTC-S1-STATIC.pdf" ){target=_blank}